Michigan may be the birthplace of the automobile, but that doesn't mean it's the only way to navigate the Wolverine State.

-Getting around the Great Lakes State could be as simple as hopping into a Chevy, but you can also bike through the streets of Detroit, find your way around car-free Mackinac Island and catch a boat to the rural Upper Peninsula.
+Getting around the Great Lakes State could be as simple as hopping into a Chevy, but you can also bike through the streets of Detroit, explore car-free Mackinac Island on foot and catch a boat to the rural Upper Peninsula.

 Whether you choose to travel by land or lake, here’s a guide to getting around Michigan.